 - helping to build a strong base of evidence to support gender equality actions.

-provide better support for local organizations and movements that advance women’s rights.
+provide better support for local women’s organizations and movements that advance women’s rights.
 These groups lead the way when it comes to pushing for gender equality but often lack the resources needed to provide the help women and girls need.
 Canada will support these organizations and movements, building their capacity so that they can better advocate for changes in policies, legislation and services; and so that they can more effectively challenge harmful and discriminatory social beliefs and practices.
-To support and expand this work, Canada will dedicate $150 million over five years to support local organizations that advance women’s rights in developing countries.
+To support and expand this work, Canada will dedicate $150 million over five years to support local women’s organizations and movements that advance women’s rights in developing countries.

 step up its commitment to evidence-based decision making.
 For the work of civil society, governments, and donors to be most effective, it must rely on evidence and learning.
 Canada will strengthen the evidence base by investing in policy research, better data collection and evaluation for gender equality.
 This will be done across all of Canada’s international assistance efforts, and all of our partners will be expected to do the same.

 Canada upholds human dignity in regions of the world with the poorest and most vulnerable populations that have little or no access to essential services and that have to deal with the devastating impact of armed conflict or a natural catastrophe.
 Development projects and emergency humanitarian aid provide health care, including sexual and reproductive care, drinking water, nutritious food and quality education.